-The volunteers who work for Missouri Right to Life and its PACs believe from the bottom of their hearts that what happens with abortion, infanticide, and euthanasia will determine what happens with all other life issues around the world.
+The volunteers who work for Missouri Right to Life and its PACs believe from the bottom of their hearts that what happens with abortion, infanticide, euthanasia, cloning and life-destroying research will determine what happens with all other life issues around the world.
 Please do not misunderstand; we do not say that other life issues are unimportant.
-We say that they are important, but in the present time and circumstances, abortion, infanticide and euthanasia are the crucial issues upon which the other issues will rise or fall.
+We say that they are important, but in the present time and circumstances, abortion, infanticide, euthanasia, cloning and life-destroying research will rise or fall.